Georgia Sex Abuse Lawsuits

 Georgia Sex Abuse Settlements & Verdicts

-- $600,000 Settlement: 3 female students alleged that they were sexually abused a male teacher at their high school.
-The sued the school district claiming that it was negligent in their hiring and supervision of the teacher who abused them.
+• $600,000 Settlement: 3 female students alleged that they were sexually abused by a male teacher at their high school.
+They sued the school district, claiming that it was negligent in their hiring and supervision of the teacher who abused them.
 Each of the 3 girls received $200,000 under the settlement.

-- $345,000,000 Settlement: Twenty men sued claiming they were sexually abused as students at the Darlington School in Rome, requiring five insurance companies that provided coverage to the school to pay the settlement.
-The school settled and a Floyd County Superior Court jury ruled the insurance companies must pay the settlement for the abuse that took place between 1974 and 1994 invovling former teacher and dorm supervisor Roger Stifflemire.
+• $345,000,000 Settlement: Twenty men sued, claiming they were sexually abused as students at the Darlington School in Rome, requiring five insurance companies that provided coverage to the school to pay the settlement.
+The school settled, and a Floyd County Superior Court jury ruled the insurance companies must pay the settlement for the abuse that took place between 1974 and 1994 involving former teacher and dorm supervisor Roger Stifflemire.

-- $1,000,000,000 Verdict: The plaintiff, a 14-year-old female, alleged she was raped at an apartment complex by an on-duty security guard hired by the defendant security company.
+• $1,000,000,000 Verdict: The plaintiff, a 14-year-old female, alleged she was raped at an apartment complex by an on-duty security guard hired by the defendant security company.
 The plaintiff maintained she was visiting friends for a weekend sleepover at the apartment complex when the guard made contact with her and supplied her with alcohol.
 She said she proceeded to walk over to some benches inside the apartment complex, and while she was unconscious from her alcohol consumption, the guard had sexual intercourse with her.
-The plaintiff contended the defendant was negligent in its failure to hire the guard with a proper license, its failure to supervise him after hiring him, and its failure to make sure that he obtained a license after hiring him.
+The plaintiff contended that the defendant was negligent in its failure to hire the guard with a proper license, supervise him after hiring him, and ensure that he obtained a license after hiring him.

-- $570,000 Settlement: The plaintiff was a 16-year-old boy who alleged that he was sexually abuse by a male counselor at his school.
-He sued the school board from the counselor’s old school, claiming that it was negligent in not reporting to state authorities the counselor’s prior dismissal from that school district, which would have revoked his license, and which allowed him to seek employment elsewhere.
+• $570,000 Settlement: The plaintiff was a 16-year-old boy who alleged that a male counselor at his school sexually abused him.
+He sued the school board of the counselor’s old school, claiming that it was negligent in not reporting to state authorities the counselor’s prior dismissal from that school district, which would have revoked his license, and which allowed him to seek employment elsewhere.

 Contact Us About Georgia Sex Abuse Lawsuits

-If you were the victim of sexual abuse and want to file a sex abuse lawsuit in Georgia, contact us today at 800-553-8082 or contact us online.
+If you were the victim of sexual abuse and want to file a sexual abuse lawsuit in Georgia, contact us today at 800-553-8082 or contact us online.